macrofun-sheffield/macrofun-sheffield.github.io/_posts/2025-01-17-R_packages.md

     expect_false(any(output < 0))
 })
 ```

- 3. And only then write the code.
+ 3. And only then write the code

 ```
 ## My function
 my.function <- function(input) {